SECURITIES AND EXCHANGE COMMISSION

 2. Company Overview

 AmerisourceBergen is one of the largest global pharmaceutical sourcing and distribution services companies, helping both healthcare providers and pharmaceutical and biotech manufacturers improve patient access to products and enhance patient care.
 AmerisourceBergen delivers innovative programs and services designed to increase the effectiveness and efficiency of the pharmaceutical supply chain in both human and animal health.

 3. Product Description

-AmerisourceBergen identified three types of products that contain necessary conflict minerals (such products are referred to as "Covered Products").
-Accordingly, AmerisourceBergen conducted in good faith a reasonable country of origin inquiry to determine whether any of the necessary conflict minerals in the Covered Products originated in the Covered Countries.
+AmerisourceBergen identified three types of products that contain necessary conflict minerals (such products are referred to herein as "Covered Products").
+Accordingly, AmerisourceBergen conducted in good faith an RCOI to determine whether any of the necessary conflict minerals in the Covered Products originated in the Covered Countries.

 AmerisourceBergen does not directly purchase any necessary conflict minerals from any source.
 AmerisourceBergen is a downstream company in the supply chain, and there are many third parties in the supply chain between the ultimate manufacturer of each Covered Product and the original sources of necessary conflict minerals.
 AmerisourceBergen must therefore rely on its suppliers to provide information regarding the origin of the necessary conflict minerals in the Covered Products.

 4. Reasonable Country of Origin Inquiry